Bleaching Process in Textile and Required Agents

 • Destruction of natural coloring matters from the fabric.

-• Increase absorbency for dyeing operations.
+• Increased absorbency for dyeing operations.

 • Ensure level dyeing property.